 The Michael Corkery QC Criminal Law Moot

-Chambers wishes to encourage all students, regardless of their background, to consider a career at the Criminal Bar.
-Whilst the competition is focussed on mooting and developing one’s research, drafting and advocacy skills, it also seeks to provide students with an opportunity to engage with members of the Bar and the Judiciary and learn about life at 5 Paper Buildings and at the Criminal Bar.
+Chambers encourages all students, regardless of their background, to consider a career at the Criminal Bar.
+Whilst the competition is focussed on mooting and developing research, drafting and advocacy skills, it also seeks to provide students with an opportunity to engage with members of the Bar and the Judiciary, and to learn about life both at 5 Paper Buildings and at the Criminal Bar more widely.

 All moot problems will be criminal law based.
-We appreciate that there may be some areas of criminal practice which are unfamiliar to students and we will be mindful of this throughout the competition.
+We appreciate that entrants will have varying levels of knowledge of criminal law and practice depending on their stage of academic study and we will be mindful of this throughout the competition.
 No prior knowledge of criminal law or procedure is required in order to participate in the competition.

 Michael Corkery QC was a legendary figure at 5 Paper Buildings.
 He was a member of Chambers for 60 years, a longstanding Senior Treasury Counsel at the Old Bailey, and in silk he both prosecuted and defended in some of the most challenging and noteworthy cases at the criminal Bar.
 He would come back to Chambers after court and entertain young and old members of chambers alike with anecdotes from his ongoing and past cases.
 The many current members of Chambers who had the privilege of being led by him remember him as a wonderful advocate: holding the jury’s rapt attention, fearsome in cross-examination, and in complete control of the court (usually judge included).
 Michael died in 2018, and never lost his enthusiasm for the life of the advocate.
 We hope that the Michael Corkery QC Memorial Moot competition will be a fitting tribute to him.

-Please note that we will only accept one team entry per university and therefore would prefer to be contacted by a member of faculty or the person responsible for the organisation of external moots.
+Please note that we will only accept one team entry per university or institution and therefore prefer to be contacted by a member of faculty or the person responsible for the organisation of external moots rather than individual students.